StackStorm/st2docs/docs/source/install/overview.rst

   listen for TriggerInstances and request ActionExecutions.
 The auxiliary purpose of this process is to run all the defined timers.
 * **st2timersengine** is used for scheduling all user specified timers aka |st2| cron.
 * **st2scheduler** is responsible for scheduling action executions which are then run by ``st2actionrunner`` service.
-It takes care of things such as delaying executions and applying user-defined pre-run policies. execution delayes, applying policies and more.
+It takes care of things such as delaying executions and applying user-defined pre-run policies.
 * **st2actionrunners** run actions from packs under ``/opt/stackstorm/packs`` via a variety of :doc:`/reference/runners`.
 Runners may require some runner-specific configurations, e.g. SSH needs to be configured for running remote actions based on ``remote-shell-runner`` and ``remote-command-runner``.
-* **st2resultstracker** keeps track of long-running workflow executions, calling the Mistral API endpoint.
 * **st2notifier** generates ``st2.core.actiontrigger`` and ``st2.core.notifytrigger``
   TriggerInstances on the completion of an ActionExecution.
 The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.
 * **st2garbagecollector** is an optional service to periodically delete old execution history data